All Episodes

 It always does.

-But but it always does.
+But it always does.

-And in this case, we will know it because the Democrat Party is sowing seeds for a giant landslide defeat somewhere down the road, make no mistake about it.
+In this case, we will know it because the Democrat Party is sowing seeds for a giant landslide defeat somewhere down the road, make no mistake about it.

-Mike in Miami, you're next on open line Friday.
+Mike in Miami, you're next on Open Line Friday.

 Great to have you with us.

-Thanks, Roger.
+Thanks, Roche.

 It's a pleasure.

-I I think it should be obvious to you, Edwards, that the way to alleviate poverty is through granting credit to the poor.
+I think it should be obvious to you, Edwards, that the way to alleviate poverty is through granting credit to the poor.

-The su uh we ought to be thanking God for the subprime market, because in the last few years hundreds of thousands of people who would not otherwise have been able to were able to buy their first home.
+We ought to be thanking God for the subprime market because in the last few years, hundreds of thousands of people who would not otherwise have been able to were able to buy their first home, something that is a basic tenet of getting people out of poverty.

-Right, but what wait a minute, wait, wait a minute.
+Right, but what's wait a minute?

-Rush that's that is on the individual.
+That is on the individual.

-That is uh there's a lot of individuals who are financially irresponsible.
+There's a lot of individuals who are financially irresponsible.

-That's not the problem of the lender, that's the problem of the borrower.
+That's not the problem of the lender.

-The lenders go back twenty, thirty years.
+The lenders, go back 20, 30 years.

 That's true.

-They're given the big thing.
+They're given that.

 That's the problem of the borrower.

-No, no, no.
+No, no.

-I'm saying that there's some people on the low end here uh that the subprime you'll correct me if I'm wrong on this.
+I'm saying that there's some people on the low end here that the subprime.

-Well rush uh Rush Rush, there used to be a thing called character lending.
+Rush, Rush, there used to be a thing called character lending.

 And people of good character would take out what they think that they could reasonably afford to pay.

-And that goes back to the borrower uh you know, I you you've you you might have had some egregious instances, but overall, I think the capital markets were making a very uh uh a business decision on loaning to lots of people, and what they probably did the capital markets is they misjudged the amount of deadbeats that were out there.
+You know, you might have had some egregious instances, but overall, I think the capital markets were making a very business decision on loaning to lots of people.

-Mike, what what what business are you in?
+Mike, what business are you in?

-Well, I'm close to that business.
+I'm close to that business.

-I wonder I'm on the I'm on the building side, okay?
+I'm on the building side, okay?

 I'm on the billing side.

-But I can tell I'm on the billing side.
+But I'm on the billing side.

-Drive by media's been trying to scare up this housing bubble for how many years now?
+The drive-by media has been trying to scare up this housing bubble for how many years now?

-They've been trying to scare because everything is doom and chaos, doom and gloom and so forth.
+They've been trying to scare because everything is doom and chaos, doom and gloom, and so forth.

-But well, look, I'm glad you called.
+But, well, look, I'm glad you called.

-Uh the the uh it's not government programs.
+It's not government programs.

 We've tried that.

-The world has tried it, it doesn't work.
+The world has tried it.

 I would suggest, by the way, folks, that in this country we have compared to real poverty in other parts of the world.

-That's that's not poverty.
+That's not poverty.

-I'm not trying to gloss over it, but we've done a remarkable job here uh in in dealing with and uh the people who are in the worst shape in this country regarding the future are those who become totally dependent on the meager subsistence they get from these redundant government programs who have not at all developed their own potential ambition, uh, or or any of those characteristics which are the ultimate ways out of it for uh for everybody.
+And the people who are in the worst shape in this country regarding the future are those who become totally dependent on the meager subsistence they get from these redundant government programs who have not at all developed their own potential, ambition, or any of those characteristics, which are the ultimate ways out of it for everybody.

 I've always marveled.